ukrainian-migration/alberta-homestead-index/README.md

 ## Usage

-1. Navigate to the project directory (if not already there):
+The code contained in this repository has been customized to run on a Mac operating system.
+Scrapy must be installed on the machine running this code.
+Read the [Scrapy documentation](https://docs.scrapy.org/en/latest/intro/install.html) for more information on installation.
+Once installed and configured, the spider runs using the following terminal command:

     ```bash
-    cd homesteads
-    ```

-2. Run the spider:

-    ```bash
     scrapy crawl -o file:csv homesteads
     ```

-   The scraped data will be saved according to the settings in your `items.py` and Scrapy settings.
-In this example, the data are exported to a file named `file.csv`.
+The scraped data is saved according to the settings in `items.py` and `settings.py`.
+In the above example, the data are exported to a file named `file.csv`.

 ## Project Structure